Viraj-Sonavane/Data-Structures-Algorithms/Labs/Assignment 7/README.md

 #### Problem 5.
 Update insert member functions to support balance of an AVL-tree (you need to update both public and private insert member functions).

 #### Problem 6.
-Update main.cpp – you only need to add to the main.cpp of Assignment 6 two lines: call function printBF() on BST after it calls printHeight().
+Update main.cpp – you only need to add to the main.cpp : call function printBF() on BST after it calls printHeight().
 Make sure there is endl printed after printHeight() and after pringBF().